Registered with AOTI, CORU, Revenue.

 - Writing neatly or fast enough

-- Using scissors, ruler, glue in school work or art projects
+- Using scissors, ruler, glue

 - Cycling a bike without stabilisers